+GETTING STARTED

+REQUIRED TESTS FOR RETOOLING CANDIDATES

-- Test scores: You will need to take your NES or WEST-E depending on your endorsement.
+Test scores: You will need to take your NES or WEST-E depending on your endorsement.
 The WEST-E tests are currently being replaced with the NES; therefore, you will want to check the Pearson website for the most accurate information on which test is used for which endorsement.
 The test is required prior to endorsement recommendation by NWED.
-It is NOT required prior to entering the program or starting your courses. - The Elementary Endorsement tests are 102 and 103. - Early Childhood Education is 101. - Special Education is WEST B 070. - Pearson NES test site: - Https://home.pearsonvue.com/nes - All tests take 2-4 weeks to process and report to NWED and OSPI.
+It is NOT required prior to entering the program or starting your courses.

+The Elementary Endorsement tests are 102 and 103.

+Early Childhood Education is 101.

+Special Education is WEST B 070.

+Pearson NES test site:

+Https://home.pearsonvue.com/nes All tests take 2-4 weeks to process and report to NWED and OSPI.
 You should receive an official test score report from Pearsons via email.
-This will signal that NWED and OSPI have also received your test scores. - It is a good idea to schedule your testing as soon as possible as testing sites and times often fill up quickly.
+This will signal that NWED and OSPI have also received your test scores.
+It is a good idea to schedule your testing as soon as possible as testing sites and times often fill up quickly.

-Tracking sheet

-Upon entrance to the program, you will be assigned a tracking sheet that lists your information and the elements of the program.
+MAKING PROGRESS Modules Work and Reflections TRACKING SHEET You have been assigned a tracking sheet that lists your information and the elements of the program.
 To access your specific learning modules, click through the link on line 24 next to your endorsement descriptor.
 This is where you will pay for your program.
-If you do not wish to pay for the entire program immediately, you can email Jim at jim@nwed.org to arrange a payment plan.
+If you do not wish to pay for the entire program at this time, email Jim at iim@nwed.org to arrange a payment plan.
 Once your program is paid for, or you have signed up for a payment plan, then your courses will be ready to access.

-Your tracking sheet

-Every retooling candidate has a unique tracking sheet listing the required elements of the endorsement and their progress.
+A pdf version will be available for your convenience, however, only the paid version will provide the required assessment.
+YOUR TRACKING SHEET Every NWED candidate has a unique tracking sheet listing the required elements of the endorsement and their progress.
 You have been given the link to your tracking sheet upon entrance to the program.
 The top part of the tracking sheet shows basic information, such as your name, date of entry, the endorsement you are seeking, and school information.

-Northwest Educational Development Northwest Educational Development Official Transcript www.nwed.org Teacher Certification A Washington State PESB Approved Program Candidate Name 1 Program Entry Date 11/15/2022 Program Retooling Certificate • Program Exit Date Name OSPI# Endorsement Elementary NWED Supervisor/Coach School District Student ID # 523 22 Mentor Teacher School Program Status In Progress + Mentor Teacher Cert # 3500 Field Evaluation Dispositional Eva sluation Program Details
+Northwest Education Develop onal elopment Official Transcript www.nwed.org Teacher Certification A Washington State PESB Approved Program Candidate Name Retooling Certificate Program Entry Date Program Exit Date 11/15/2022 Name OSPI# Endorsement Student ID # Elementary 5222 NWED Supervisor/Coach Mentor Teacher School District Program Status In Progress s Mentor Teacher Cert # Field Evaluation Dispositional Eva 3500 sluation - ] Program D etails TRACKING SHEET The bottom half of your tracking sheet shows the progress you are making throughout the program.

-Tracking Sheet

-- The bottom half of your tracking sheet shows the progress you are making throughout the program. - This section is updated within 48 hours of when you submit an assignment, reflection, and complete your field observations. - There are also links to your courses from this tracking sheet. - (The example to the right is of a candidate that has completed two module assignments, but not yet started their reflections or observations.)
+This section is updated within 48 hours of when you submit an assignment, reflection, and complete your field observations.
+There are also links to your courses from this tracking sheet.
+(The example to the right is of a candidate that has completed two module assignments, but not yet started their reflections or observations.)